datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN.md

 Therefore, for the purposes of this particular classifier, we take each individual phase signal as a single independent sample.
 As a result, in the raw form we have 800k features per sample and a binary classification problem.

 *Warning: We still must split the data into train/test based on measurements.
-Having different phases from a single measurement in both train and test dataset would most certainly lead to information leak!*
+Having different phases from a single measurement in both train and test datasets would most certainly lead to information leak!*

 #### Data Transformation
-Here is a summary what we know about the raw signal data:
+Here is a summary of what we know about the raw signal data:

 - 1D tensor with length $800e5$
 - Measurement length of $20ms$ gives us
 - Sampling frequency $f_s=40MHz$
 - STFT can reliably resolve frequency domain features up to $20MHz$ as per [sampling theorem](https://en.wikipedia.org/wiki/Nyquist–Shannon_sampling_theorem)

-With this knowledge, we can use scipy stft to transform the 1D time domain data into 2D tensor of frequency domain features.
+With this knowledge, we can use scipy stft to transform the 1D time domain data into a 2D tensor of frequency domain features.
 That being said, the overall length of the data is still going to amount to $800e5$ datapoints.
-As an example STFT with $nperseg=2000$ will return 2D array with shape 1000x800.
+As an example, STFT with $nperseg=2000$ will return 2D array with a shape of 1000x800.
-To reduce the data size, we can use block_reduce with stride of 4 and np.max function(works just like pooling in CNN).
+To reduce the data size, we can use block_reduce with a stride of 4 and np.max function(works just like pooling in CNN).

 Here is the complete function to execute this two step transformation:
 ```python